 - Lemon Vinaigrette

 You can also always keep it simple with just a bit of olive oil and lemon juice!
-This salad packs enough flavor on it’s own.
+This salad packs enough flavor on its own.

 If you’re serving this quinoa salad to guests…